 He noted that Western surgeons use curare in their high-tech surgery.
-Most doctors know in a vague sort of way how curare works, but have little idea how it was discovered.
+Most doctors understand how curare works in a vague sort of way, but have little idea how it was discovered.

-The drug can be cooked up from about seventy different tropical plants.
-This jungle recipe, however, releases a pleasingly fragrant, absolutely lethal gas.
+This drug can be cooked from about seventy tropical plants.
+The jungle recipe, however, releases a pleasantly fragrant, absolutely lethal gas.

-Imagine tribal leaders, thoughtful shamans and sharp young acolytes (otherwise, the whole village) found mysteriously lifeless around an experimental fire.
-No injury or sign of struggle.
+Imagine tribal chiefs, thoughtful shamans and sharp young acolytes (otherwise, the whole village) discovered mysteriously lifeless around an experimental fire.
+No sign of injury or struggle.
 Talk about scary!
 By rights, this process and its primary ingredients should have been declared taboo a long time ago and forbidden forever.

-They needed to drop monkeys from tall trees for food.
+They needed to drop monkeys from tall trees for meat.
 Otherwise, they were starving.
-They had hunted out all the other game, yet lots of monkeys perched out of reach in the trees.
+They had hunted out all the other game, yet the monkeys perched out of reach in the trees.
 They got high and made their request to the Cosmic Serpent.
 According to them, it taught them how to cook up curare and blow-dart monkeys out of the trees.

 “Set a special fire: slow and long-lasting, a day’s walk from any habitation.
 Mix the following magical jungle greens to cook for 24 hours.
-Walk away right away and don’t come back until the next day.
-At that point, here’s what to do to make a blow gun.”
+Walk away right after the cooking starts and don’t come back until the next day.
+At that point, here’s what you need to do to make a blow gun.”
 What amazing instructions!

-Shamans induce revelatory hallucinations by taking drugs, fasting, dancing, drumming, singing and meditating beyond the point of exhaustion.
-Across the globe, an international brotherhood of independent shamans has reported similar visions.
-It consists of two wavy parallel lines rather like the two-headed chromosome chain of a diploid cell, like the messenger god Hermes’ winged Caduceus with two intertwined snakes of medical symbolism, or the Rod of Asclepius (similar to the stick used by healers throughout history to spool from the skin of a human host a two-foot guinea worm during its nocturnal emergence).
+Shamans induce revelatory hallucinations by taking drugs, fasting, dancing, drumming, singing and meditating past the point of exhaustion.
+Across the world, an international brotherhood of independent shamans has reported similar visions.
+It consists of two wavy parallel lines rather like the two-headed chromosome chain of a diploid cell, like the messenger god Hermes’ winged Caduceus with two intertwined snakes of medical symbolism, or the Rod of Asclepius similar to the stick used by healers throughout history to spool from the body of a human host a two-foot guinea worm during its nocturnal emergence.
 At other times, the hallucinatory vision is of a dragon, a ladder to heaven or what sounds a lot like DNA helices, to our science-honed prejudices.

 The game of Snakes and Ladders comes to mind, as does the Plumed Serpent, bringer of science to pre-Columbian civilizations, including Coatzacoalcos or Quetzalcoatl of the Aztecs, Q'uq'umatz of the K'iche' Maya, Kukulkan of the Maya and Viracocha of the Inca.

-In addition, there’s Yggdrasil, the World Tree of Scandinavian mythology (meaning Arctic shaman epics fogged up with Viking mead hall clichés).
+In addition, there’s Yggdrasil, the World Tree of Scandinavian mythology, in other words, Arctic shaman epics fogged up with Viking mead hall clichés.
 There are other mythical World Trees whose aerial branches and subterranean roots are symmetrical.
 Amazonian incarnations include a Black Python and a Rainbow Boa intertwined.

 “The foundation of Funan [southern Cambodia] is ascribed to an Indian Brahman, Kaundinya, who in the first century A.D., following instruction in a dream, picked a magic bow from a temple, embarked on a merchant vessel, and reached Funan.
 There, he defeated the local queen, Soma, daughter of the king of the Nagas (cobras), married her, and began a royal line.
 This legend of the mystical union between the Brahman and the serpent, giving the dynasty a dual legitimacy of an Indian origin as well as roots in the popular indigenous mythology in which belief in earth, water and snakes was important, was adopted by several Southeast Asian kingdoms, including Champa, Angkor, and Kedah, to name only a few.
 The cobra was regarded the lord of the earth and therefore commanded reverence from agricultural people.”
 D.R.
 SarDesai, Southeast Asia: Past and Present, Westview Press, A Division of HarperCollins Publishers, Inc., Boulder, Colorado, 1997, pp. 23-24.